 |Water Temperature: If the tank is less than 78 ° F, this might be why your Terra has swim bladder disorder.
 When the water temperature in the tank falls below the optimal temperature, your Terra’s digestive system can slow right down.
 If their digestive system starts to slow down, your Terra is more prone to becoming constipated.|

 |Parasites: If you’ve not shocked your Terra, or if you’re pretty sure that they haven’t been overfed, then they might be exposed to parasites.
 Intestinal parasites can infest the stomach you, Terra.
 This can make it a lot more difficult for your Terra to swim.
 Although intestinal parasites are not typically lethal, they might occur in severe cases and lead to swim bladder disorder.|

 Symptoms Of Swim Bladder Disorder In Terra’s

-There are several different signs that you can begin to see in your Terra with swim bladder disorder.
+You can begin to see several different signs in your Terra with swim bladder disorder.
 Even so, not all signs can be apparent at the same time.

 |Lopsided swimming||Trouble swimming and buoyancy problems|

 |Struggling to maintain a normal position||A distended belly or curved back|

 As well as symptoms indicated above, if your Terra has a parasite or bacterial infection, you can notice the following signs:

 The method of treatment you will need for your Terra varies depending on what has caused the swim bladder disorder.
 Here are four natural remedies you can try at home: